Sonic Foundry

-Sonic Foundry, Inc was an information technology company that produces software for distance learning and corporate communication.
-It is headquartered in Madison, Wisconsin.
-It is known for originally developing Vegas Pro and Sound Forge.
+Sonic Foundry, Inc was an information technology company that produced software for distance learning and corporate communication.
+It was headquartered in Madison, Wisconsin.
+It was known for originally developing Vegas Pro and Sound Forge.

 History

-Sonic Foundry was founded in 1991 and is headquartered in Madison, Wisconsin.
+Sonic Foundry was founded in 1991 and was headquartered in Madison, Wisconsin.
 The company sold Vegas Pro and Sound Forge, along with other programs (including Acid) to Sony Pictures Digital for US$18 million in 2003, which led to the creation of Sony Creative Software.

-As of August 2022, the company produces Mediasite, Video Solutions, and Global Learning Exchange (GLX), and has announced a product called Vidable.
+As of August 2022, the company produced Mediasite, Video Solutions, and Global Learning Exchange (GLX), and had announced a product called Vidable.